-The Louisiana Sea Grant College Program (LSG) will have five Knauss Fellows in Washington D.C., in 2018 – a first.
+The Louisiana Sea Grant College Program (LSG) will have four Knauss Fellows in Washington D.C., in 2018 – a first.

-The five are: Michelle Felterman, Kristen Hilferty, Sarah Margolis, Andy Muench and Bret Sparks.
+The four are: Michelle Felterman, Sarah Margolis, Andy Muench and Bret Sparks.

 Sponsored by the National Sea Grant College Program, the John A. Knauss Fellowship matches graduate students with an interest in ocean and coastal resources and national policy affecting those resources with hosts in federal legislative or executive branch offices for one year.
 In November, fellows will travel to Washington, D.C., to determine in which offices they will work.
 Fellowships will begin Feb.
 1, 2018.

 Felterman earned a Bachelor of Science degree in biology and a Master of Science degree in marine and environmental biology from Nicholls State University.
 Her Juris Doctorate is from Tulane University Law School.
 “The Knauss Fellowship would give me firsthand experience in creating policy and an understanding of how something goes from being an idea to becoming law,” said Felterman.
 “That experience would be invaluable in the future as I work to create and uphold environmental policies aimed at protecting our coastal and marine environments for the future.”